How To Lower ATT Bill

 Many times you could have insurance from a cell phone you bought years ago and are overpaying based on the current replacement value of the phone.
-You can even get a refund on the insurance that you’ve paid in the past.

 How to negotiate ATT bills

 Say that you’re thinking of getting a new plan but you want to stay with AT&T if you can get a better deal.

 If you did it right, they should offer you a discount of $5-$20 on your account for the next twelve months.

 Another effective strategy is threatening to cancel.
 This triggers additional discounts if you’re a good customer and you can always back out of canceling.

 Ask for a reference code for your savings and when it will take effect.
 You can get more savings by asking for it to apply immediately which results in a pro-rated credit.

 If the savings are not permanent, ask for it to be extended by 50% more than the promotion length first provided.
 Both these tactics can increase your savings dramatically.

-If you’ve been with ATT for many years, you can just flat up ask to get a credit on your next statement for being a long-time customer.
+If you’ve been with ATT for many years, you can just flat-up ask to get a credit on your next monthly statement for being a long-time customer.

-Always ask to see if they can increase it 50% from what they offer – they’ll just need to check their system to see if the increased amount is approved.
+Always ask to see if they can increase it by 50% from what they offer – they’ll just need to check their system to see if the increased amount is approved.

 In the case you’ve paid late or activation fees in the past, see if you can get those refunded.
 They will generally refund you if you ask them even if those fees were months in the past.